THE “COLES NOTES” OF ME

 The Early Years: Beginning when I was a kid, my desire for having and doing “more” (more knowledge, more experiences, more cool stuff, etc.) has been insatiable.
 It was also a trait that annoyed my parents, especially since they rarely had time or money for their own wants and needs, let alone mine.
 Anytime I’d ask about or want something I thought was cool, their stock reply was a firm “No!” – and always included the corresponding exclamation mark.
 Ouch.

 Being a navel family also meant we moved a lot, crossing Canada several times for my dad’s work.
 Fortunately, we also spent three years living in the United Kingdom, a move which exposed me to other cultures for the first time.
 After our first weekend in the Netherlands, I was bitten by the travel bug, and hard.
-Since then I’ve travelled to
+Since then I’ve happily travelled to fifty-plus countries and been on all seven continents.

 Despite a promising start in academics, I soon found it hard to stay focused, eventually resulting in my failing Grade Twelve.
 This black stain on my character prompted my parents to decide it was time for me to leave home, like NOW.
 And so the very next week – one day after I turned eighteen – I packed my meagre possessions into a few cardboard boxes and moved out.